Acquit: Absolve a person legally from an accusation of criminal guilt

 Banishment: The sending away, by court order, of an individual from a community

-Bills of attainder: Laws that are directed at named individual or group of individuals and has the effect of declaring them guilty without a trial
+Bills of attainder: Laws that are directed at a named individual or group of individuals and have the effect of declaring them guilty without a trial

 Bridewell: An early form of a jail.
 Bridewells and workhouses were synonymous with work output from the inhabitants, during a stent of servitude.